 If you have been injured on the job, the steps you take now can directly impact your ability to receive workers’ compensation benefits.
 Crumley Roberts is here to offer guidance and support in your time of need, and we welcome you to call our offices at any time for a free, confidential consultation.
-Our workers’ comp lawyers have also included some helpful insight regarding the steps to take immediately after a workplace accident in North Carolina.
+Our workers’ comp lawyers have also included some helpful insight regarding the steps to take immediately after a workplace accident.

 If you have been injured at work or diagnosed with a work-related illness, you should take the following steps to protect your rights and your future:

-- Report the incident to your employer.
+Report the incident to your employer.
 You need to inform your manager, supervisor, or other appropriate individual at the company that you have been injured.
-IDepending on where you live, you may have anywhere between 30-90 days to report your injury.
-In South Carolina, you have 90 days.
+IDepending on where you live, you may have anywhere between 30-90 days to report your injury and file the appropriate claim.
 Be sure to inform your employer in writing of what occurred.

-- File your workers’ compensation claim.
-In South Carolina, your employer is responsible for initiating your workers’ comp claim.
-In North Carolina, your employer should provide you with the appropriate form (Form 18) and your employer will need to fill out another form to initiate the workers’ comp process.
+File your workers’ compensation claim.
+Depending on your location, your employer may be responsible for initiating your workers’ comp claim, or they may be responsible for providing you with the appropriate form to initiate the process.
 You may be able to file the appropriate forms online or by mail.

 Talk to a lawyer about your case.
 Talking to a legal professional about your claim can prove helpful in a number of ways.
 You can make sure you are on the right track, you can get help if your employer has denied that your injuries are work-related, and you can get assistance with an appeal if your claim was denied for any reason.
 Legal representation may be necessary if you are to receive full, fair benefits under your state’s workers’ compensation program.